AqwamCreates/DataPredict/docs/HighValueProjectTutorials/RecommendationSystems/CreatingRewardMaximizationBasedRegressionRecommendationModel.md

 * A neural network model

-* A soft actor-critic model
+* A temporal difference actor-critic model

 * A player data that is stored in matrix